Steps to import the JSON of a Grafana dashboard:

 New dashboardProvider in the Grafana helmRelease values

-Every dashboard imported from a ConfigMap must have an individual dashboardProvider defined for it in the Grafana helmRelease values.
+Every ConfigMap containing dashboards must have an individual dashboardProvider defined for it in the Grafana helmRelease values.

 Add a new dashboardProvider in the Grafana helmRelease values under dashboardProviders.dashboardproviders.yaml.
-The dashboardProvider name must be unique, and must also be appended to the options.path value /var/lib/grafana/dashboards/.
+The dashboardProvider name must be unique and should match the ConfigMap name for consistency.
+The same name must also be used as the path suffix in options.path (e.g. /var/lib/grafana/dashboards/graph-services) and as the key in dashboardsConfigMaps, so that the provider, path, and ConfigMap mapping all align.
 The folder in which the dashboard will be available in Grafana should also be defined.
-This folder does not need to already exist in Grafana, but the value should not be empty; otherwise, the dashboard is saved in the default folder, which is only available to be viewed by Grafana users with the admin role.
+This folder does not need to already exist in Grafana, but the value should not be empty; otherwise, the dashboard is saved in the General folder, where it may be harder to find among other unsorted dashboards.

 orgId: 1